-Step 2.
+- Step 2.
 Go to the National Health Fund (NFZ – Narodowy Fundusz Zdrowia) at (Chałubińskiego 8, 00-613 Warszawa) in the main hall where you can sign the ageement with the NFZ

 - Step 3.
-Fill in the ZUS ZZA form (with the insurance code 24 10 XX), and submit it to an appropriate Polish Social Insurance Institution (ZUS) branch or inspectorate (the form is available on the website of the Polish Social Insurance Institution (ZUS)
+Fill in the ZUS ZZA form (PDF) (with the insurance code 24 10 XX), and submit it to an appropriate Polish Social Insurance Institution (ZUS) branch or inspectorate.

 The form can be printed and delivered in person, or sent by post to the branch or the Polish Social Insurance Institution (ZUS) inspectorate in the competent district.
 The cost of the insurance of international students who are not citizens of EU is around 11 EUR per month (c.
 55,80 PLN).

 Dormitory no 1 “Muchomorek” => Ochota City Hall at Grójecka 17a, 02-021 Warsaw